Phase fluctuations in a confined fluid: Results

 Figure~\ref{fig:V} shows the equilibrium and critical bubble volumes, $\ve$ and $\vc$, respectively, as a function of the reduced average density $\dav$, for a cavity with volume $V=\qty{1}{\mu m^3}$.
 By definition, the two branches $\ve$ and $\vc$ meet at the bubble spinodal, $\ds$. $\de$ and $\ds$ decrease with increasing temperature.
 In regime (ii), where the bubble is metastable, $\vc > 1.7\,10^{-4}\unit{\mu m^3}$, which corresponds to a critical bubble radius above \qty{34}{nm}.
 This justifies the use of macroscopic thermodynamics to describe the system.
 Only for $V=10^{-6}\,\unit{\mu m^3}$ and $T=\qty{20}{\degreeCelsius}$, the critical radius reaches around \qty{1}{nm}, which is comparable to the thickness of the liquid-vapor interface~\cite{Caupin_liquidvapor_2005}, and makes the macroscopic description approximate.

-In the following, we focus on regime (ii) where the bubble is metastable.
-It is separated from the stable fully liquid state by an energy barrier $\Eb$, which is shown in units of $\kB T$ as a function of the reduced average density $\dav$ on Fig.~\ref{fig:Eb}.
+In the following, we focus on regime (ii) (see Fig.~\ref{fig:phi}) where the bubble is metastable.
+It is separated from the stable fully liquid state by an energy barrier $\Eb$, defined as the difference between the local maximum in free energy (corresponding to the critical bubble) and the local mininum at large volume (corresponding to the metastable bubble).
+Figure~\ref{fig:Eb} shows $\Eb$ obtained from Eq.~\ref{eq:phi} in units of $\kB T$ as a function of the reduced average density $\dav$.
 The energy range covers several orders of magnitude.
 Indeed, $\Eb$ vanishes at $\ds$, but it can reach huge values at $\de$, depending on the cavity volume.
 A rough estimate of the barrier that could lead to bubble collapse is a few tens of $\kB T$.
 For cavity volumes $V \geq \qty{1}{\mu m^3}$ relevant to geosciences, this will occur only close to $\ds$.
 In contrast, for smaller cavity volumes, this may occur for $\dav$ significantly less than $\ds$.
 In the following, we study this quantitatively based on the approach by Menzl~{\etal}, as presented in Section~\ref{sec:rate}.
 Before doing so, we show on Fig.~\ref{fig:pliq} the probability $\pliq$ of observing the system on the liquid side at the bubble binodal.
 Note that this assumes the system to be at equilibrium, sampling all possible configurations, which may prove impossible on a reasonable timescale when $\Eb$ is large.
 Nevertheless, Fig.~\ref{fig:pliq} shows that the calculated $\pliq$ always remain small (and consequently scales as $1/\sqrt{V}$, see Eqs.~\ref{eq:Zliq} and \ref{eq:Zbub}).
 This points toward an ambiguity in defining the bubble binodal.
 The usual convention is that it corresponds to the conditions at which the two minima in the free energy have equal height.
 This ensures that the states corresponding exactly to the minima have equal probability.
 However, the probabilities of being on either side of the barrier are very different, due to the overwhelming number of states located on the bubble side.

 Finally, we compute the diffusion coefficient at the top of the barrier using Eq.~\ref{eq:D}.
 The results are shown on Fig.~\ref{fig:D}.
 They are very sensitive to the cavity volume $V$, because of $D\propto \vc \propto V^{3/4}$.
 Only for $V=10^{-6}\,\unit{\mu m^3}$, for which $\vc$ reaches the \unit{nm^3} range, one finds $D$ in the range of $10^{-2}\,\unit{nm^3 ps^{-1}}$; this is close to the values reported by Menzl~{\etal} for cavitation\cite{Menzl_molecular_2016}, which also involves nanoscopic critical bubbles.